api3dao/airseeker/config/configuration.md

   agnostic to update parameters, and the same wallet is used when the dAPI is upgraded/downgraded.
 - `fixed` - Derives the wallet from the specified `sponsorAddress`.
 All data feed updates will be done via this single wallet.
+- `keycard` - Uses a Keycard hardware wallet to sign transactions.

 #### `sponsorWalletMnemonic`

 The mnemonic of the wallet used to derive sponsor wallets.
 Sponsor wallets are derived for each data feed separately.
 It is recommended to interpolate this value from secrets.
+It's available except when `type` is set to `keycard`.
+For
-For example:
+example:

 ```jsonc
 // The mnemonic is interpolated from the "SPONSOR_WALLET_MNEMONIC" secret.